Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Numerical experiments

-In this section, according to Remark \ref{NPHMM:rem:b1}, $\nu_{\star}=1$ is assumed to be known.
-The estimation is performed with $N_f=100$ and the penalization constant $\lambda$ is chosen such that $\lambda \propto \log(n)n^{1/2}$ in order to satisfy the assumption of Section~\ref{NPHMM:sec:sobo}.
-Figure~\ref{NPHMM:fig:boxplot} displays the $\rmL_2$ error of the estimation of $\paramstar$ after $100$ iterations of the algorithm as a function of the number of observations.
-The $\rmL_2$ estimation error decreases quickly for small values of $n$ (lower than $5000$) and then goes on decreasing at a lower rate as $n$ increases.
+Figure~\ref{NPHMM:fig:boxplot} displays the $\rmL^2$ error of the estimation of $\paramstar$ after $100$ iterations as a function of the number of observations.
+The $\rmL^2$ estimation error decreases quickly for small values of $n$ (lower than $5000$) and then goes on decreasing at a lower rate as $n$ increases.
 It can be seen that even with a great number of observations, a small bias still remains for both functions (with a mean a bit lower than $0.05$).
-Indeed, there is always small errors in the estimation of $\paramstar$ around $x=0$ and $x=1$.
+Indeed, there are always small errors in the estimation of $\paramstar$ around $x=0$ and $x=1$.

 Figure~\ref{NPHMM:fig:finalf} shows the estimates after $100$ iterations when $n=25.000$.
-It can be seen that the second component of $\paramstar$ is estimated with accuracy while the first component of $\paramstar$ is recovered up to the isometry $x\mapsto 1-x$ (the isometry is used in Figure~\ref{NPHMM:fig:boxplot} to compute the $\rmL_2$ error).
+We observe on this Monte Carlo study that all the runs converge towards the isometric transformation $x\mapsto \paramstar(1-x)$.
+This can be explained by the choice of the starting point of the EM algorithm.
+The isometry is used in Figure~\ref{NPHMM:fig:boxplot} to compute the $\rmL^2$ error.
 This simulation illustrates the identifiability results obtained in Section~\ref{NPHMM:sec:identifiability}.